OliverVier/xhtml-viewer/README.md

 | C.xhtml <-- B.xhtml | B uses C |
 | B.xhtml <-- page.xhtml | page uses B` |

-page.xhtml now has access to parameter A, B and C. You are fine, when every parameter is directly assignable to a page based on the naming scheme.
-The problem lies in that when you don't have that.
+page.xhtml now has access to parameter A, B and C. If your structure is slightly more complex and you have several parameters on different pages to keep track off, the complexity rises fast.

 I want to quickly have the information about which template is used by which page and which parameters are included in using the given template.
-This information is either given in pure textform or as a diagram (for example, see UML class-diagrams for Java).
+This information is given in pure textform or as a diagram (currently supports plantuml output)

 I might look into making a plugin for Eclipse.